chrischow/chakra-datepicker/README.md

 # Chakra Datepicker
-A highly-customisable datepicker built in Chakra UI.
+A highly-customisable datepicker built with Chakra UI.

 ## Motivation
 I couldn't find a good, free, pure Chakra UI datepicker that was flexible enough to let me input dates by hand and by clicking/tapping.